-- Organizing investment companies and dealing with federal and state aspects of securities registration;
+- Organizing investment companies and dealing with federal and state aspects of registration;

 - Advising clients on a full range of regulatory matters relating to the federal securities laws including the Investment Company Act of 1940, the Investment Advisers Act of 1940, the Securities Act of 1933, the Securities Exchange Act of 1934 and the Commodity Exchange Act;

-- Working with product sponsors on virtually all aspects of disclosure;
+- Working with product sponsors on drafting effective disclosure;

 - Advising fund boards of directors;